irembakar/SQLite-Database-Example/README.md

-# SQLite-Database-Example
+# SQLite Database Example

-An example of using SQLite with Python.
+This repository contains an example of using SQLite with Python to manage student and department information.